 The PG's porcelain-enameled 145 square inch cast-iron grate is easy to clean, especially with a sponge and hot soapy water, or in the dishwasher.
 Rest assured that it is easy to cook on and won't rust.
 Refrain from scrubbing it with a metal grill brush, which could damage the surface.
 This product has a smaller-than-average cooking area, but it is one of the easiest to transport.

 This product performed fine in high winds.
 All grills lose some heat to wind-borne convective cooling, and the smaller grills are more vulnerable.
 Allowing for this, we had no problems with the Cuisinart Petite.
 The single stainless steel burner is large and set down low so that even when opening the lid in high winds, the flame was not affected.
 When its legs were in the fully telescoped position, they were not affected by the wind either.

-At $150, the price tag on the PG is no joke, especially for such a tiny little thing.
+The price tag on the PG is no joke, especially for such a tiny little thing.
 But, if you want a free-standing grill that you can grab out of the closet or garage and practically toss into the trunk, or grab out of a tiny compartment in your RV easily without struggle or fuss, this is it.
-It's small, lightweight, reliable and quick and simple to use.
+It's small, lightweight, and quick and simple to use.

 This grill is great, overall.
 We love it.
 It's fast and light.
 Seriously, this puppy is a grab n go, and it takes about two minutes to set up.
 It's reliable and easy to use, and its versatility is sweet.
 It can be a tabletop or stand-alone grill.
 It can even be something in the middle if your unique grilling situation calls for it.
 It's also fuel-efficient.
 In head-to-head tests, we preferred the Primus Kuchoma for its superior portability, but still appreciate the performance of the Petite Gourmet.